DontRestOnPretty/at-de-tach/README.md

 1) splitting a text string into two separate strings based on the chosen cursor position, and
 2) appending or inserting text by dragging it over another string and dropping it.

-Additional functions are basic UI features like adding OS files by drag and drop, undo/redo, and fonts/themes customization, etc.
+Additional functions are basic UI features like adding OS files by drag and drop, undo/redo, fonts/themes customization, gestures to select/highlight: like circling a group of string object to combine them, and more etc.

 ***This project is an exercise and is not meant to be a finished product or representative of the business.***

-__©Don't Rest On Pretty (2018)__
+__©(2018) Don't Rest On Pretty__